 ADVERTISER DISCLOSURE: The Frugal Tourist is part of an affiliate sales network and receives compensation for sending traffic to partner sites, such as MileValue.com This compensation may impact how and where links appear on this site.
 This site does not include all financial companies or all available financial offers.
 Terms apply to American Express benefits and offers.
 Enrollment may be required for select American Express benefits and offers.
 Visit americanexpress.com to learn more.
 Additionally, the content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.

-Chase Ultimate Rewards Points is a popular points currency among travel hacking enthusiasts and frugal tourists like myself.
+Chase Ultimate Rewards is a popular currency among points enthusiasts and frugal tourists like myself because they can be redeemed for discounted flights with multiple airlines and free hotel stays.

 Since British Airways is a transfer partner of Chase, you can essentially accumulate British Airways Avios as a result of earning Chase Ultimate Rewards (UR) points.

-Earning Ultimate Rewards Points is relatively easy and can be accrued by earning the sign-up bonuses and using any of the following credit cards below:
+Earning Ultimate Rewards Points is relatively easy and straightforward – it is typically accumulated through generous sign-up bonuses and regular spending using any of the credit cards below:

 Important: You Need to Have A Chase Premium Card